- Department Honors Program

 Director: Justin Svec

-Application Deadline: The application process is open for third-year students during the beginning of the fall semester.
+Application Deadline: The application process is open for third-year students and is due on Friday, October 5th at noon.

 An excellent opportunity for faculty-student collaboration is offered by the department Honors Program.
 Program participants gain valuable experience in research, writing, and public speaking.